 The current handbooks for PhD/MPhil students and Professional Doctorate Students can be found on the relevant Learning Room in NOW.

-Research degree forms
+Additional research degree forms

 In accordance with the University's Research Degree Regulations, research students and their Supervisory Team need to select and complete the following forms if they are making any changes to their status.
 The forms are now available from logging onto My NTU and will be automatically populated with your personal details.